felipead/event-mega/README.md

 MEGA uses JSON as its data-interchange and object representation format.
 Implementations also support [BSON](http://bsonspec.org) (_Binary JSON_), which is more compact and efficient.

 MEGA payloads can be embedded inside messages or payloads from other transport protocols, if properly encoded.
-For example, Amazon SQS uses XML to serialize its messages.
+For example, Amazon SQS uses `x-www-form-urlencoded` or XML to serialize its messages.
 MEGA payloads may be transported inside a SQS message in the form of a XML-escaped JSON string, or [Base64](https://en.wikipedia.org/wiki/Base64) encoded BSON bytes.

 To ease adoption, MEGA implementations should be tolerant to events or messages that do not adhere to the protocol.
 The idea is that MEGA can happily co-exist with your existing architecture or legacy systems.